 Communicating Change in an uncertain world

-Communicating change is a management skills that you can be sure to need.
-Change affects us all and how we plan and manage internal change in our organization is a key management skill which requires skillful planning and communications.
+Communicating change is a skills that managers increasingly need to master.
+Change affects us all and how we plan and manage internal change in our organisation is a key management skill which requires planning and communications.

 Our communicating change training is for management level staff who need to manage change in their organisation and carefully planned communications are crucial.
 How do we plan communicate in an environment where there is significant change.
 How do you handle yourself in difficult situations?

-This training provide insight into planning and implementing successful change communications
+This training provides insight into planning and implementing successful change communications.

 - Communication phases – the strategic flow of communications